-SMH is St Martins House which is valued at open market value at 31 December.
+St Martins House is valued at open market value at 31 December.
 SMH is divided into a fixed asset and a fixed asset investment property.
 2% straight line annual depreciation on cost is provided on the fixed asset.
+St Martins Lodge is valued at open market value at 31 December.